malintha/multi_uav_simulator/readme.md

 **Adding a new drone to the environment**

 Mavswarm uses xacro to spawn new models into the simulation environment.
 Out of the box, it has 5 drones in the environment.
-If you need to add a sixth drone, simply follow the steps below.
+If you want to add a sixth drone, simply follow the steps below.

 1) In the `launch/simu.launch` file, add a new line with the corresponding drone id.
 Make sure to change `<param name>` and the robot_id accordingly.
 For example,

         <param  name="cf6"  command="$(find xacro)/xacro --inorder $(find multi_uav_simulator)/cf_description/crazyflie.urdf.xacro robot_id:=6" />

 2) Now add the following block to bind a quadrotor instance to the drone model.
-Here we pass the robot_id and the internal controller's frequency as arguments to the quadrotor instance.
+Here we pass the `robot_id` and the internal controller's frequency as arguments to the quadrotor instance.

         <group ns="robot_6">
             <node name="drone" pkg="multi_uav_simulator" type="multi_uav_simulator" output="screen" args="6 $(arg controller_frequency)">